The complexity of the problem requires a broad attack and unique methods and instrumentation, as well as extensive

 their geometric and electronic structure and properties.

-Rondinelli is an Assistant Professor of Materials Science and Engineering at Northwestern University.
+Rondinelli is an Associate Professor of Materials Science and Engineering at Northwestern University.

 He uses a combination of first-principles electronic structure methods, symmetry analysis and crystal